 Prospect | Findon | Burnside Hospital | Blackwood

 Michelle has completed a PhD in Neuroscience and practices at The Physio Clinic in Prospect, South Australia who provide services regarding Neurological and Vestibular Physiotherapy for those with other forms of dizziness and balance disorders.

-She also teaches physio students about rehabilitation at UniSA.
 She has a special interest in people with stroke, dizziness, other neurological conditions and falls and balance problems.